Peter Piper Pizza

-Peter Piper Pizza, LLC (stylized as peter piper pizza) is an American pizza and entertainment company with locations in Arizona, California, New Mexico, Texas and Mexico.
+Peter Piper Pizza, LLC (stylized as peter piper pizza) is an American pizza and entertainment company with locations in Arizona, California, New Mexico, and Texas, and Mexico.

 It is a wholly owned subsidiary of CEC Entertainment LLC, making it the sister restaurant chain to Chuck E. Cheese.
 CEC's lenders, led by Monarch Alternative Capital, acquired CEC in 2020.

 History

 Anthony "Tony" Cavolo founded Peter Piper Pizza in Arizona in 1973.
 The first Peter Piper opened in Glendale, Arizona.
-There are 120 restaurants in the United States and Mexico.
+There are 98 restaurants in the United States and Mexico.
 In 1995, Peter Piper acquired its hometown competitor Pistol Pete's Pizza.
 They were independent until 1992, when Peter Piper Inc. was acquired by The Venture West Group.
 The company was sold again to ACON Investments in 2007.

 Apollo Global Management, owners of CEC Entertainment, Inc., the parent company of the Chuck E. Cheese restaurant chain, acquired the company in October 2014.
 CEC Entertainment, Inc., Peter Piper Pizza's parent company, filed for bankruptcy in 2020 due to the significant financial strain brought on by the COVID-19 pandemic.
 CEC Entertainment emerged from bankruptcy in December under the ownership of its lenders, led by Monarch Alternative Capital.